Mcbeer/fridge-spy/README.md

 Split into (micro)services, to decouple different parts of the application Any one service that needs information from another service, must only make 1 call, to that service, and that service must then return all the required information to complete the request.

-At any point must we revalidate if a service needs to be split up, into more services - Live by a mantra of "The more split, the more better", but remember the above rule.
+At any point we revalidate if a service needs to be split up, into more services - Live by a mantra of "The more split, the more better", but remember the above rule.

 Any service must be run as a docker image, so it can either be deployed to the cloud, or run on own hardware.